 Scientists have long known that nerves create electromagnetic pulses that electrodes on the scalp detect as brain waves.
-They include alpha-beta waves at 8-38Hz, theta waves at 3-8Hz that occur in sleep and gamma waves of intense focus at 38-42Hz, but their general role is unknown.
+They include alpha-beta waves at 8-38Hz, theta waves that occur in sleep at 3-8Hz, and gamma waves of intense focus at 38-42Hz, but their general role is unknown.

 “… have demonstrated that response synchronization is a ubiquitous phenomenon in cortical networks and is likely to serve a variety of different functions in addition to feature binding at early levels of sensory processing.”
 (Uhlhaas, 2009) p1.

-Nearly all neural areas in the brain beat in synchrony, which isn’t easy given nerve synapse, conductance and propagation time delays.
+Nearly all neural areas in the brain beat in synchrony, which isn’t easy given nerve synapse, conductance, and propagation time delays.
 Even distant cortical neural areas achieve zero-phase synchrony, to beat almost perfectly in time, which is an extraordinary feat:

 “Early studies showed that zero-phase lag synchronization can occur even between distant neuronal assemblies,… This is particularly relevant as the conduction delays in the cortex make the occurrence of zero-phase lag synchronization difficult to accomplish.”
 (Uhlhaas, 2009) p3.